MilenTecle/znapped-drf-api/README.md

 ### Acknowledgements
-- Jubril, my mentor, for guiding med throughout the project with important suggestions and invaluable support to improve the applications funcionality.
+- Jubril, my mentor, for guiding med throughout the project with important suggestions and invaluable support to improve the applications functionality.
 - To the slack community for answering my questions and guiding me.
 - To tutor support, for helping me when I got stuck trying to solve problems throughout the project.
 - To my husband and family, for all the support and patience throughout this project.